 African wax print fabric is made from 100% cotton cloth, which is commonly used to make clothing, accessories, and other products in Africa.
 It can also be referred to as Kitenge or Ankara fabric.

-The method of producing the fabric is called batik, a wax resist dyeing technique and ancient art form that originates from Indonesia.
+The method of producing the fabric is called batik, a wax-resist dyeing technique and ancient art form that originates from Indonesia.

 When the Dutch colonised Indonesia, their merchants discovered batik fabrics and brought samples back to The Netherlands.

-Dutch textile manufacturers developed ways to print the fabric in bulk by machine and started to produce cheaper batik inspired imitation fabrics.
+Dutch textile manufacturers developed ways to print the fabric in bulk by machine and started to produce cheaper batik-inspired imitation fabrics.

 These new fabrics were not popular in Indonesia, as the original batik fabrics were preferred.
-However, they were well received when imported into West Africa in the 1880’s.
+However, they were well received when imported into West Africa in the 1880s.

+West African soldiers brought batik fabrics home after serving in Indonesia and this made the fabrics popular.
 Several different manufacturers in Europe, including the British and Dutch, produced the fabric for many years before manufacturing expanded to African countries.

 Grey cloth inspection before ankara fabric production

 In recent years, there has been a surge in manufacturing of the fabrics in Asia (mainly India and China).
-The fabrics they produce are lower quality and cheaper compared to original fabrics produced in West Africa.
+The fabrics they produce are lower quality and cheaper compared to authentic fabrics produced in West Africa.

-Traditional batik making techniques are still practiced in African countries such as Ghana.
+Traditional batik-making techniques are still practiced in African countries such as Ghana.
 Small-scale workshops, usually run by entrepreneurs, create beautiful fabrics by hand with no machinery involved.